platformspec/site/docs/project/help.md

 ### Tooling & Automation
 Build tools and automation scripts to help users work with The Platform Specification more effectively.
 Examples include:

-* A linter to check the validity and consistency of YAML files.
+* A linter to check the validity and consistency of YAML/JSON files.
 * An interactive playground for testing platform definitions.

 ### Documentation Improvements & Extensions